 Seapoint is a long, secluded, mostly sandy beach with some rocks.
-Its length and width make it a popular spot for walkers who come here to enjoy the sea air in a quiet setting.
+Running between Termonfeckin and Baltray, its length and width make it a popular spot for walkers who come here to enjoy the sea air in a quiet setting.

 The main attraction of the area is golf, with both Seapoint Golf Links and County Louth Golf Club backing the beach.